AnacletoLAB/RNA-KG/README.rst

 Download Data
 =============
 RNA-KG is built and maintained using `PheKnowLator <https://github.com/callahantiff/PheKnowLator>`_.
-PheKnowLator requires three documents within the ``resources`` directory to run successfully .
-Please make sure the documents listed below are presented in the specified location prior to constructing RNA-KG.
+PheKnowLator requires three documents within the ``resources`` directory to run successfully.
+Please make sure the documents listed below are present in the specified location prior to constructing RNA-KG.
 They can all be accessed at the following link: https://doi.org/10.5281/zenodo.10078877.

 * `resources/resource_info.txt`_